-Broadband's board of directors has formed the following committees which will be in place upon completion of the Spin-Off: audit committee, compensation committee, nominating and corporate governance committee and executive committee, which will have comparable responsibilities to the corresponding committees of Liberty's board.
-It is currently contemplated that the following persons will serve on the following committees upon completion of the Spin-Off:
+Broadband's board of directors has formed the following committees, which will be in place upon completion of the Spin-Off: audit committee, compensation committee, nominating and corporate governance committee and executive committee, which will have comparable responsibilities to the corresponding committees of Liberty's board.
+The following persons will serve on the following committees upon completion of the Spin-Off:

-Compensation Nominating and Corporate Governance Executive Committee Committee Audit Committee Committee John C. Malone Donne F. Fisher John E. Welsh III Richard R. Green Gregory B. Maffei (Chairman) (Chairman) (Chairman) Richard R. Green Donne F. Fisher Donne F. Fisher John E. Welsh III Richard R. Green John E. Welsh III
+Executive Committee Compensation Committee Audit Committee Nominating and Corporate Governance Committee John C. Malone Donne F. Fisher (Chairman) John E. Welsh III (Chairman) Richard R. Green (Chairman) Gregory B. Maffei Richard R. Green John F. Welsh III Donne F. Fisher Richard R. Green Donne F. Fisher

-In addition, Mr. Welsh has been designated an "audit committee financial expert" for purposes of the Securities Exchange Act of 1934, as amended Exchange Act), and the rules and regulations of Nasdaq, effective upon completion of the Spin-Off.
+In addition, Mr. Welsh has been designated an "audit committee financial expert" for purposes of the Exchange Act and the rules and regulations of Nasdaq, effective upon completion of the Spin-Off.